BrailleSC/wjennings_portfolio/airbnb_project/README.md

 ![Revenue by Bedrooms](Charts/revenue_bedrooms.png)

-Revenue generally increases with more bedrooms, with a notable jump in median earnings around 5-bedroom listings.
+Revenue generally increases with more bedrooms, with the exception of 3 and 4 bedroom houses performing similarly and with a notable jump in median earnings around 5-bedroom listings.
 Outliers with very high revenue exist in each category, likely due to luxury or frequently booked properties.

 ---